ismailsalim/campus-cafe-collect/README.md

 # Title: Application Integration for Restaurant Apps

 ## Application URL
-To use our final product open [this link](http://production.dolxjcfav4ei2.amplifyapp.com) in any browser.
+To use the application, open [this link](http://production.dolxjcfav4ei2.amplifyapp.com) in any browser.

 ## Best use of the application
-- On landing, enter the postcode **SW7 2AZ** to find restaurants that we have simulated.
+On landing, enter the postcode **SW7 2AZ** to find restaurants that we have simulated.

-- To make a payment, enter the following card details...
+To make a payment, enter the following card details...

 *Name:* Anything

 *Card Number:* 4242 4242 4242 4242